uniform-team/Uniform-Car-Example/README.md

 $ git clone https://github.com/uniform-team/Uniform-Car-Example.git uniform-car-example
 $ cd uniform-car-example
 ```
-Note: All command line commands can be executed on any operating system.
+Note: All command line commands can be executed on Windows, Mac, and Linux.

 To preview what we will be building in this tutorial, you can install the finished product with the command `$ npm install` and run it with `$ node server.js`.
-Then open your browser and navigate to `http://localhost:8000` to view the web page.
+Then open your browser and navigate to `http://localhost:8000` in your web browser to view the web page.
 Play around with the form to get a feel for what the objective is.
 Reset to an empty project to get started by running:

 ```bash
 $ git checkout -f step-1